Cancel Car Insurance in Germany (2026)

-Most German car insurance (Kfz-Versicherung) contracts run from January 1 to December 31.
-The law requires one month’s notice, making November 30 the universal deadline (Stichtag).
+Most German car insurance contracts run from January 1 to December 31.
+The law requires one month of notice before the contract ends.
+That makes November 30 the universal cutoff (German: Stichtag).

-- Your cancellation must arrive by November 30 — the date you send it doesn’t count.
-Send registered mail 3–4 business days early.
+- Your cancellation must arrive by November 30.
+The date you send it does not count.
+Post your letter 3 to 4 business days early to be safe.

-- If November 30 falls on a weekend: The deadline shifts to the next working day (§193 BGB).
-But don’t rely on this — always aim for November 30.
+- If November 30 falls on a weekend, the deadline shifts to the next working day (§193 BGB).
+Do not rely on this.
+Aim for November 30 regardless.

-- Mid-year policies: If your policy started on a date other than January 1, your deadline is one month before YOUR anniversary date.
-Check your Versicherungsschein.
+- If your policy started mid-year instead of January 1, your deadline is one month before your own anniversary date.
+Check your insurance certificate (Versicherungsschein) for the exact date.

 What Happens If You Miss the Deadline?

-How to Cancel Car Insurance — Step by Step
+How to Cancel Car Insurance in Germany, Step by Step

 Step 1: Get New Insurance First

-Never cancel without new coverage ready.
-Driving without insurance is a criminal offense in Germany (§6 PflVG) — not a traffic ticket, but a crime punishable by up to 1 year imprisonment or fines up to 180 Tagessätze.
+This is not optional.
+Driving without insurance in Germany is a criminal offense under §6 PflVG.
+Not a traffic ticket.
+A crime, punishable by up to 1 year in prison or fines up to 180 daily rates (Tagessätze).
 There is no grace period, not even for one day.

-Get a quote from a comparison platform, sign up online, and receive your eVB number (elektronische Versicherungsbestätigung) — a 7-digit code confirming your new coverage.
-You can get your EVB number in minutes.
+Get a quote from a comparison site, sign up online, and receive your eVB number (elektronische Versicherungsbestätigung).
+This 7-digit code confirms your new coverage.
+You can get an EVB number in minutes.

 Step 2: Write the Cancellation Letter in German